hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_sql_role_definition.html.markdown

 The following arguments are supported:

-* `name` - (Required) The GUID as the name of the Cosmos DB SQL Role Definition.
-Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the Resource Group in which the Cosmos DB SQL Role Definition is created.
 Changing this forces a new resource to be created.

 * `account_name` - (Required) The name of the Cosmos DB Account.
 Changing this forces a new resource to be created.